Investing in your future

 Affording a Semester

 The impact of attending an immersive, high-value Traveling School program extends beyond the semester and builds future changemakers.
-We believe any motivated young woman – regardless of her family’s financial standing – should have the opportunity to amplify her voice and develop her confidence.
+We believe any motivated young student – regardless of their family’s financial standing – should have the opportunity to amplify their voice and develop confidence.
 That’s why we offer need-based scholarships to help applicants achieve a Traveling School semester.

 in Scholarship Awards Distributed